 Kenneth Ellenbogen, MD

 Dr. Ellenbogen is Pauley Heart Center's Chairman of the Division of Cardiology, and Director of Clinical Cardiac Electrophysiology and Pacing on MCV Campus and at McGuire Veterans Administration Medical Center.
-He has held the Hermes A. Kontos, MD Professorship in Cardiology since 2001.
+He He holds the Martha and Harold Kimmerling Chair in Cardiology.

 A native of New York, Dr. Ellenbogen's formal education began at Princeton University, where he graduated Magna Cum Laude in Biology.
 He earned his M.D. from Johns Hopkins University, where he also did his internship and residency training in Internal Medicine.
 He is a member of the Phi Beta Kappa and Alpha Omega Alpha Honor Societies.
 He received his Cardiology fellowship training at Duke University Medical Center.
 A member of the MCV Campus faculty since 1986, Dr. Ellenbogen achieved the rank of full Professor of Medicine (Cardiology) in 1997, and was Vice-Chairman of the Division of Cardiology from 2003 – 2009.
 He also serves as Director of Clinical Cardiac Electrophysiology and Pacing at both VCU's MCV Campus and the McGuire Veterans Administration Medical Center.